pj013525/Blue-Green-Deployment/Setup-RBAC.md

-## Create Service Account, Role & Assign that role, And create a secret for Service Account and geenrate a Token
+## Create Service Account, Role & Assign that role, and create a secret for Service Account and generate a Token

 ### Creating Service Account